adap/flower/examples/embedded-devices/README.md

    # On your Jetson's terminal run
    ./build_flower_client.sh --pytorch # or --tensorflow
    # Bear in mind this might take a few minutes since the base images need to be donwloaded (~7GB) and decompressed.
+   # To the above script pass the additional flag `--no-cache` to re-build the image.
    ```

    Once your script is finished, verify your `flower_client` Docker image is present.
 If you type `docker images` you'll see something like the following: